iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 params.yaml  model.conv_units  64       -192
 ```

-## Customize the output of diff table
+## Customize the comparison output

 By default `dvc exp diff` shows the metrics up to 5 significant digits.
 If you
 want to set this to another value, you can use `--precision` option.